Recycled Plastics Market Size and Share

 By Recycling Process: Mechanical Recycling’s Maturity Challenged by Chemical Innovation

-Mechanical systems represented 70.2% plastic recycling market size in 2024 due to decades of process optimisation and comparatively low capital intensity.
+Mechanical systems represented 70.2% recycled plastics market size in 2024 due to decades of process optimisation and comparatively low capital intensity.
 High-volume PET and HDPE streams allow turnkey operations with internal rates of return above 15% under stable bale prices.
 Energy use sits well below that of chemical routes, which helps operators meet Scope 2 carbon targets.
 Nonetheless, new legislation that counts only “closed-loop” or “like-for-like” applications has sliced the addressable pool for mechanically recycled polymers that cannot reach food-grade specifications after multiple heat cycles.

 Chemical recycling is advancing at 8.61% CAGR through 2030 as major petrochemical companies treat it as an extension of steam cracking infrastructure.
 Pyrolysis oil can drop into existing refineries, and solvent-based dissolution retains polymer molecular weight for premium applications.
 PureCycle’s polypropylene dissolution process, recently FDA-approved, commands contract pricing above virgin PP. Mechanical recyclers answer with cascade strategies that partner with chemical players to take residue streams, squeezing value from what was previously landfill.
 Although both processes will coexist, project finance flows show investors increasingly favor hybrid sites that integrate mechanical pre-treatment with chemical finishing to maximize yield.